CHATTING TO JANE

 Jude Conroy stood up.
 Still hunched over he delivered his lines with vehemence. ‘‘May the Pope be rammed, slammed and jammed into hell and locked in.
 May the key be in the Orangeman’s pocket. ”

 Tim Mullins raised his hand. ”That is a bit unchristian isn’t it?
 I know we do not approve of the Pope of Rome.
 But we are not in cahoots with the devil. ”

-”He may be but we are not in league with the devil.” said Tim
+”He may be but he is not in league with the devil.” said Tim

 ”Point taken” said Richard ”it was just a bit of doggerel.”